Research

 • Recent Renaissances (2000s-2020s)

-These loose categories help to organise the huge diversity of comic production that exists just in Argentina, Colombia and Peru, let alone Latin America as a whole.
-These periods offer a window in to:
+These loose categories helped to organise the huge diversity of comic production that exists just in Argentina, Colombia and Peru, let alone Latin America as a whole.
+These periods offered a window in to:

 • The broad panorama of the history of Latin American comics production;